Tuesday, September 3, 2013

 In the first blog about Hirez I covered the base HiRez material.

-Hirez material usually gets resampled and remastered from unkown raw masters (formats).
+Hirez material quite often seems to get resampled and remastered from unknown raw masters (formats).

-There is ususally nothing like a master for sale out there.
+There is usually nothing like a real "master" for sale out there.

 Only that fact alone will make many Hirez vs. Redbook comparisons rather useless.